MonashBI/arcana-legacy/README.rst

     $ pip install git+https://github.com/monashbiomedicalimaging/arcana.git

-although for most pipelines you will also need to install the relevant neuro-imaging tools that are called on to the the processing (e.g.
+although for most pipelines you will also need to install the relevant tools that are called on to the the processing
-FSL, SPM/Matlab, AFNI, MRtrix, etc...).

-For automated file format conversion between common neuroimaging formats (e.g. DICOM, NIfTI, MRtrix) the MRtrix (http://mrtrix.org) and/or Dicom2niix (http://github.com/rordenlab/dcm2niix) should be installed.
-Please see their documentation for instructions.